cedarrose/ee355project/readme.txt

 We used the material learned in lectures and past labs, as well as online websites like Geeks for Geeks, in order to achieve all tasks from Phase 1.
 I used claude for a specific line in helping me remove the "-" from the phone number and it taught me to write: val.erase(remove(val.begin(), val.end(), '-'), val.end());
 For network.cpp, I used chatgpt to help with the showMenu opt==2 condition regarding creating and opening a directory.
-I also used https://cplusplus.com/reference/ios/ios/eof/ to help with reading a file in network.cpp
+I also used https://cplusplus.com/reference/ios/ios/eof/ to help with reading a file in network.cpp.
+In date.cpp, I was having trouble with error handling and I used chatgpt to help me wrap my case statements in a try{} to catch errors with invalid dates.